-In preparation for the clocks moving back an hour, begin moving bedtime forward a little a day starting from a few days prior- perhaps by 15 minutes a day.
+In preparation for the clocks going forward an hour, begin moving their bedtime a little a day starting from a few days prior- perhaps by 15 minutes each time.
 This will get their sleep rhythm prepared for the clock change.
-You might find that this doesn’t go completely smoothly, as babies and toddlers may be extra tired on certain days.
-Instead, aim to do your best to begin adjusting bedtime forward somewhat before Sunday.
+You might find that this doesn’t go completely smoothly, as babies and toddlers may be more tired on certain days.
+Instead, aim to do your best to begin adjusting bedtime somewhat before Sunday.

 Knacker them out!

 While preparing for a clock change, try and make the few days prior very active and tiring.
 This can also help with moving naps too.
 Hit the park and the baby groups and aim to have them exhausted!
 Avoid busy activity and tv for an hour before bed, though- the blue light emitted from the tv stops the body winding down.